 - 4.13.1 During the period specified in the OER, the questions and assignments of the examination concerned are available for inspection, including the criteria that were used for the assessment.
 The questions and assignments can be viewed on a single occasion, at a time and location to be specified by the examiner.
-This can also be a collective review session. - 4.13.2 REPEALED - 4.13.3 Students are not allowed to take home, copy, distribute or publish any examination questions and assignments or answer keys in any possible way.
+This can also be a collective review session. - 4.13.2 Students are not allowed to take home, copy, distribute or publish any examination questions and assignments or answer keys in any possible way. - 4.13.3 Not applicable

-Article 4.14 Exemption from examinations and/or practicals
+Article 4.14 Exemption from examinations and/or practical assignments

-- 4.14.1 Students may submit a reasoned, written request to the Board of Examiners for exemption from taking one or more examinations or constituent examinations, or from the obligation to participate in one or more practicals as referred to in the OER, not later than thirty working days before the examination, constituent examination or practical. - 4.14.2 The Board of Examiners will reach a reasoned decision within thirty working days after receiving the request.
+- 4.14.1 Students may submit a reasoned, written request to the Board of Examiners for exemption from taking one or more examinations or constituent examinations, or from the obligation to participate in one or more practical assignments as referred to in the OER, not later than thirty working days before the examination, constituent examination or practical assignment. - 4.14.2 The Board of Examiners will reach a reasoned decision within thirty working days after receiving the request.
 If the Board of Examiners is considering to refuse the request, they can ask the student to state his/her case.
-If the Board of Examiners does not reach a decision within the aforementioned period, the request will be deemed to have been granted, unless the Board of Examiners has notified the student that they need more time to consider the request due to its complexity. - 4.14.3 A reasoned request for exemption from the first-year examination must be submitted to the Board of Examiners no later than six months after enrolment for the concerned bachelor's programme. - 4.14.4 Exemption from taking an examination entails that the student will be deemed to have passed that examination without a mark or other result.
+If the Board of Examiners does not reach a decision within the aforementioned period, the request will be deemed rejected. - 4.14.3 A reasoned request for exemption from the first-year examination must be submitted to the Board of Examiners no later than six months after enrolment for the concerned bachelor's programme. - 4.14.4 Exemption from taking an examination or first-year examination entails that the student will be deemed to have passed that examination without a mark or other result.